openbmc/phosphor-power/phosphor-regulators/docs/config_file/pmbus_read_sensor.md

 This action should be executed during [sensor_monitoring](sensor_monitoring.md) for the rail.

-### Sensor Value Type
+### Sensor Type
-Currently the following sensor value types are supported:
+Currently the following sensor types are supported:

 | Type | Description |
 | :--- | :---------- |